Prepared by Mark Derrick, CCR Instructor on Staff

 How much does a Poseidon Se7en+ cost?

 A better wording of the question might be 'How much does it cost to switch from an open-circuit diver to a rebreather diver?'
 The price of the rebreather itself can vary significantly depending on configuration options.
-Plus there are usually additional equipment purchases depending on what existing gear you have that can be re-purposed.
+Plus there are usually additional equipment purchases depending on what existing gear can be re-purposed.
 Training, particularly if travel is required, will be a significant cost.
-I suggest budgeting a total amount of at least $15K.
+For the US, we suggest budgeting a total amount of at least $15K and possibly as much as $20K.

-What is the difference between the Discovery MkVI and the Se7en?
+What is the difference between the Discovery MkVI, the Se7en, and the Se7en+?

 How long does it take to get a Se7en+ rebreather?

-The rebreather base unit will usually be available for shipment within two weeks (often much less) after receipt of order.
-Occasionally, demand or logistics will cause brief stock-outs of the base unit but delays beyond 30 days are rare.
+The rebreather Core configuration will usually available in less than a week after receipt of order.
+Occasionally, demand or logistics will cause brief stock-outs of the Core unit but delays beyond 30 days are rare.
 Accessories and spares are usually available for immediate shipment.

-How much does the Poseidon rebreather training cost?
+What is the rebreather training time and cost?

-There is wide variation in training costs due to a variety of factors, although location (and thus indirectly the costs of instructor insurance) is often a major influence.
-There is a geographically diverse group of instructors and you might have an instructor in your local area.
-Typically, the cost ranges from $1500 to $2500 for instruction only, plus out-of-pocket costs.
+Standards vary depending on the training agency but a full "Poseidon CCR Diver" certification course that meets manufacturer requirements is normally about five days including academics, confined water and open water dives.
+There is wide variation in training costs due to a variety of factors, typically in the US individual instruction cost ranges from $1500 to $2500.
 If you prefer to learn about your rebreather at Dive Gear Express in Pompano Beach Florida, training can be organized to accommodate your schedule and rebreather courses run every month.

 Can I buy the rebreather without training?

-Yes, but you won't be able to dive the rebreather until you are trained.
+Yes, but purchasers won't be able to dive the rebreather until they are trained.
 Every rebreather requires formal, model specific, training in order to competently dive with the equipment; ordinary open-circuit training is not adequate.
-If you are not already certified for the rebreather, per manufacturer requirements you will receive a disabled unit that can only be enabled by your instructor.
-Once you complete training, your instructor will permanently enable your unit.
+If the purchaser is not already a certified Poseidon CCR Diver, Authorized Poseidon Dealers will disable the unit by delivering the Smart Module only to a certified Poseidon CCR Instructor nominated by the purchaser.

 How much does routine maintenance cost?

-You should budget routine maintenance costs of approximately $500 annually.
-Galvanic oxygen sensors should be replaced annually and the unit must receive a full service every 24 months.
-You will also need to replenish minor consumables such as lubricant and disinfectant from the annual maintenance budget.
+Budget routine maintenance costs of approximately $1000 every two years.
+The unit must receive a full periodic routine service every 24 months and the diver must replenish minor consumables such as lubricant and disinfectant from the maintenance budget.

-The recommended consumables are: Molecular Products Sofnolime Grade 797 loose 8-12 mesh granular carbon dioxide absorbent, Steramine for sanitizing the breathing loop, Tribolube 71 O2 Compatible Lubricant for O-ring seals, Caig Labs DeoxIT GOLD for cleaning electrical contacts, and for those units using analog sensors then the Analytical Industries PSR-11-39-MD galvanic chemistry oxygen sensors.
+The recommended consumables in the US are: Molecular Products Sofnolime Grade 797 loose 8-12 mesh granular carbon dioxide absorbent, Steramine for sanitizing the breathing loop, Tribolube 71 O2 Compatible Lubricant for O-ring seals, Caig Labs DeoxIT GOLD for cleaning electrical contacts, and for those units still using analog sensors then "R-22D" style compatible galvanic chemistry oxygen sensors such as the Poseidon 6010-206 or the Analytical Industries PSR-11-39-MD.

 How much do the consumables cost?